Fidelity vs. Chase Investing Introduction

 Recommendations

-Mutual Fund Trading: On the Fidelity website, we found 9,581 funds open to new investors.
-Over at J.P.
-Morgan Investing, we found 3,043.
-Fidelity also has much better fund resources.
-We definitely recommend Fidelity.
+Mutual Fund Trading: Fidelity offers 9,581 funds open to new investors, compared to 3,043 at J.P.
+Morgan.
+Fidelity also has better fund tools.
+We recommend Fidelity.

-ETF & Stock Trading: With Fidelity’s very good desktop platform, this one is a no brainer.
-Fidelity’s website also delivers more thorough ETF resources.
+ETF & Stock Trading: Fidelity’s desktop program is excellent, and its website has better ETF resources.

-Small Accounts: There are no minimums for self-directed traders.
-Fidelity’s robo service has a $10 minimum.
+Small Accounts: No minimums for self-directed traders.
+Fidelity’s robo program has a $10 minimum.

-Long-Term Investors and Retirement Savers: Fidelity’s human advisors can do financial planning and more.
-Plus, it has many long-term tools on its website for self-directed clients, including goal planning, annuities, 529 plans, college saving, wealth management, charitable giving, and more.
+Long-Term Investors and Retirement Savers: Fidelity offers financial planning with human advisors and many tools on its website, including goal planning, annuities, 529 plans, college savings, wealth management, and charitable giving.

 Fidelity vs J.P.
 Morgan Summary